LuraMisner/Sorry-Multiplayer/README.md

 # Sorry-Multiplayer

-Run server.py and then client.py, youll need to put your ip in the constants folder
+Run server.py and then client.py, youll need to put your ip for the server variable in constants.py